Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 How do I start trading on the stock market?

 Newbie investor?
 Never placed a trade before?
 Don’t worry, it’s never been easier to start trading.
 You simply choose a stock trading platform, open and fund an account then make your trades.
-Check out our guide for how to buy stocks online to get started.
+Check out our guide on how to buy stocks online to get started.

-Our top picks for stock trading platforms
+Our top picks for online brokers

-• Get up to $1,000 when you fund a new account within 30 days
+• Get up to $1,000 in stock when you open and fund a new account within 30 days

-• Get $100 - $2,000 when you open and fund an account with $5,000 to $100,000+
+• Get up to $1,000 when you open and fund an account.
+Terms apply

 Where do you trade stocks?